 - The characteristic curve is linear.

-- It used to find the temperature of devices used in a home.
+- It is used to find the temperature of devices used in a home.

 - Its measured temperature range is -60 to 15 centigrade.

-- It has two types NTC and PTC in NTC resistance drop with temperature rise and in PTC resistance rise with temperature rise.
+- It has two types NTC and PTC NTC resistance drops with temperature rise and in PTC resistance rises with temperature rise.

 - PTC used to control overcurrent and used in a series combination

-- It uses in industries to find the temperature of machines.
+- It is used in industries to find the temperature of machines.

 - Its common applications are measurement and regulation of temperature.